Chic interior of the Dubai Mall, Dubai.

-You have probably already seen corners of Dubai Mall on social media, but Dubai Mall is truly an experience rather than just a mall.
+You have probably already seen corners of Dubai Mall on social media, but it is truly an experience rather than just a mall.
 Get ready to feel small amid swarms of people, department stores, and packed food courts.
 While the mall has a lot to offer for avid shoppers, it may be more productive to experience the space as an art exhibition with mundane and extravagant displays.
-Watch —or, hop on— one of the mall’s taxicabs to get from one wing to the next, grab a coffee at Angelina’s with Dubai’s elites or watch the human traffic decrease around the fancier sections of the mall.
+Watch—or hop on—one of the mall’s taxicabs to get from one wing to the next, grab a coffee at Angelina with Dubai’s elites, or people-watch around the fancier, less crowded sections of the mall.
 And don’t miss the elegantly choreographed water dances and the exquisite aqua life on display at the mall’s aquarium.

 Fountain Dancing at the Dubai Mall